Joint Active and Passive Beamforming for Energy-Efficient STARS with Quantization and Element Selection in ISAC Systems: Introduction

 \item To solve the original mixed-integer and non-convex optimization problem, we propose a joint active-passive beamforming, quantization and element selection (AQUES) scheme based on alternating optimization: Lagrangian dual and Dinkelbach's transformation are utilized for tackling fractional problems, whereas successive convex approximation (SCA) aims for convexifying the problem; Penalty dual decomposition (PDD) framework along with penalty-based convex-concave programming (PCCP) procedure solves STARS amplitude and phase-shifts; Heuristic search decides the discrete quantization level; Integer relaxation deals with the STARS element selection.

-\item The proposed STARS-ISAC architecture is evaluated through simulations under different system settings, including transmit power, number of users/antennas/elements, and quantization levels as well as deployment scenarios.
-It validates that the coupled STARS has the highest EE performance compared the other STARS thanks to its low-complexity hardware requirement.
-Moreover, the proposed AQUES scheme for STARS-ISAC also accomplishes the highest EE against the cases with the only optimized amplitude/phase-shifts and mode-switching mechanism as well as against the benchmarks using centralized reinforcement learning, conventional beamforming, and heuristic method. \end{itemize}
+\item The proposed STARS-ISAC architecture is evaluated through simulations under different system settings, including transmit power, different numbers of users/antennas/elements, and quantization levels as well as deployment scenarios.
+The results validate that the coupled STARS achieves the highest EE performance compared with other STARS architectures, owing to its simplified hardware structure.
+Moreover, the proposed AQUES scheme for STARS-ISAC also accomplishes the highest EE against the cases with the only optimized amplitude/phase-shifts and time/mode switching mechanisms as well as against the benchmarks using centralized reinforcement learning, conventional beamforming, and heuristic method. \end{itemize}